 Of course, we‚Äôre listing the Forerunner here as a smartwatch, and Garmin has added decent smarts.
 Fitness tracking is fantastic and Garmin Connect is a decent ecosystem for wellness data from steps and sleep to workouts and stress.
 You can get everything happening on your smartwatch mirrored to your Forerunner, from calls and alerts, and it will suck in information on weather and the like.
 And battery life is seriously impressive, with a couple of weeks even for power users.

-Another top budget option, the Ticwatch S offers access to the benefits of Wear OS in a stylish and wallet-friendly package.
+Another top budget option, the Ticwatch E2 offers access to the benefits of Wear OS (the new name for Android Wear) in a stylish and wallet-friendly package.

 Designer smartwatches are catching on, but the majority of options out there likely come from Fossil Group‚Äôs ranks ‚Äď and one of the finest among them is the excellent Skagen Falster 2.
 It‚Äôs a unisex watch that comes in a unisex size, although it‚Äôs undoubtedly one of the more masculine finishes in the Fossil Group line-up.